• Home

 That a workshop be convened with Councillors in October to discuss a streamlined approach to public participation.

-That as part of the process to formulate guidelines, Council review the
+That as part of the process to formulate guidelines, Council review the practices of other Councils.

 That Council revisit options for a pedestrian crossing on Potts Street, between Victoria Road and Frederick Street, Ryde, in consultation with TfNSW, St Charles School and other affected stakeholders.